scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

 };
 ```

-# define non-member functions inside templates when type conversions are desired
+# Define non-member functions inside templates when type conversions are desired
 Implicit type conversion functions are never considered during template argument deduction.
 Such conversions are used during function calls.

 When writing a class template that offers functions related to the template that support implicit type conversions on all parameters, define those functions as friends inside the class template.